wp-plugins/social-locker/readme.txt

 * **3 social buttons**.
 Facebook Like, Twitter Tweet, Google +1.
 More social buttons are available in the <a href="http://codecanyon.net/item/social-locker-for-wordpress/3667715?ref=OnePress&utm_source=wordpress.org&utm_medium=link&utm_campaign=link">premium version</a>.

 * **Any URL to be liked/tweeted/+1ed**.
-You can set any URL that will be used to share for your social buttons.
+You can set any URLs which will be used to share via your social lockers.

 * **Built-in Advanced Analytics.** Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.